mdiamond/Color_Tracker/README.md

-Goldfish_Tracker
+Color_Tracker
 ================

-Tracks a fish as (x, y, z) coordinates and renders it in a 3D space
+Tracks anything with a distint color as (x, y, z) coordinates and renders it in a 3D space

 ##Usage